 If, however, a foreign derivatives dealer is not registered, licensed or otherwise authorized in respect of its derivatives activity in its home jurisdiction, even if its home jurisdiction is listed in Appendix A, it will not be able to rely on the exemption provided in section 39 of the Instrument.
-Instead, the foreign derivatives dealer will have to rely on the other exemptions available to foreign derivatives dealers in the Instrument, if applicable, such as the exemption provided in section 37 of the Instrument for foreign liquidity providers or the exemption provided in section 44 of the Instrument for certain notional levels of derivatives dealer will have to either comply with the full requirements of the Instrument or apply to the relevant securities regulatory authorities for consideration of exemptive or discretionary relief.
+Instead, the foreign derivatives dealer will have to rely on the other exemptions available to foreign derivatives dealers in the Instrument, if applicable, such as the exemption provided in section 37 of the Instrument for foreign liquidity providers or the exemption provided in section 44 of the Instrument for certain notional levels of derivatives activity.
+If the foreign derivatives dealer is unable to satisfy the requirements in the other available exemptions, then foreign derivatives dealer will have to either comply with the full requirements of the Instrument or apply to the relevant securities regulatory authorities for consideration of exemptive or discretionary relief.